Mujhay Jeenay Do: Plot

-Saira, an 8-year-old, lives with her father, Khuda Baksh, elder brother Murad, his wife Khairi and their children in a backward village in Pakistan.
+Saira, an eight-year-old, lives with her father, Khuda Baksh, elder brother Murad, his wife Khairi and their children in a backward village in Pakistan.
 Bushra, Saira's elder sister, married to Naseeb, is pregnant with her first child.
 Yasmin is the village health worker.
 Yasmin's son Shahab is Saira's best friend.
 Naseeb is devastated after Bushra dies during childbirth.
 Saira looks after Naseeb's newborn son.
-Khuda Baksh and Murad suggest to Naseeb that he should get married to Saira since the newborn baby is attached to her.
+Khuda Baksh and Murad suggest to Naseeb that he should marry Saira since the newborn baby is attached to her.
 Naseeb is shocked and rejects the idea.
 Saira is distressed upon learning that she will be married off to Naseeb.
 Saira and Naseeb get married.
 Naseeb doesn't like Saira spending time with Shahab.

 Shahab moves to the city with his father Iftikhar, where he is shocked to learn that his father has a second wife Saeeda and a daughter.
 Shahina takes charge of Naseeb's household chores and lovingly looks after Tipu and Saira.
 She also teaches Saira how to do household chores.
 Naseeb is pleased with it and offers to help her financially.
 Afterwards, Shahab informs Yasmin about his father's second marriage.
 Although Yasmin is shocked, she tells Shahab that he should learn to live with his father's second family and work hard to make his future better.
 Naseeb is happy to have Shahina around and begins to fall in love with her.
 When Tipu falls ill, Yasmin advises Naseeb to take Tipu to a city hospital.
 However, he gets wrongly informed that Tipu has died.
 Naseeb blames little Saira for it and tries to strangle her in front of the hospital staff.
-Later, Naseeb gets arrested for getting married to a minor girl.
+Later, Naseeb is arrested for marrying a minor.

 Yasmin tries to make Naseeb understand that Saira, a little girl, can't be expected to care for Tipu.
 Afterwards, Naseeb tells Yasmin that he wants to marry Shahina as he wants someone who can look after his house, and Saira is too young to do it.
 Yasmin advises him to divorce Saira first.
 Naseeb knows that Murad will not spare him if he divorces Saira.
 Further, Yasmin tells Saira that she should continue her studies and that if Naseeb divorces her, so be it.

-Shahina gets married to Naseeb.
+Shahina marries Naseeb.
 Shahina changes after marriage and makes Saira slog while she sits and enjoys life.
 Shahina is jealous and insecure of Saira as she knows she is the second wife and mistreats her.
 Further, Saira is now grown up.
 Her childhood friend Shahab comes to meet her and asks her whether Naseeb treats her well.